 - Tangent: Another way restaurants trick people into making them spend more money is by removing the pound sign from menus.
 A study at Cornell University showed that if menus only show the numbers, people don't associate them with money.
 There are also restaurants with "ladies' menus", which are menus which have no prices listed in them because men are expected to pay for the meal.

-- Sandi gives each of the panel a bread roll and asks them why bread and potatoes were rationed during the 1940s.
-It was because of bad weather in the latter half of the decade.
+- Bread and potatoes were rationed during the 1940s because of bad weather in the latter half of the decade.
 They, along with all other vegetables, were never rationed during World War II.
 There were even subsidies from the government to make sure all of these foods were kept on the table.
 But in 1946-47, there were very heavy rains and very bad frosts which resulted in bread and potatoes being rationed.
 This was followed by a bumper crop in 1948, which resulted in the restrictions being removed.
 (Forfeit: The war)

 - Tangent: Before the war, Britain imported about half its meat, more than half its cheese, and about a third of its eggs.
 In 1939, they did a test to see if Britain could deal without all of this protein.
 Eight human guinea pigs were sent for three months to live in the Lake District on a special diet, consisting of as much wholemeal bread and potatoes as they liked.
 They also spent their time walking, cycling and mountaineering.
 The end result was a huge increase in flatulence, and a lot of time eating because it takes a lot longer to get your calories from potatoes than in meat.
 One report said: "Thanks to all the extra fibre, there was also 250% more voluminous faecal matter amongst the participants."